Jay03112000/pdsnd_github/README.md

 - **.gitignore** – file to exclude data files and temporary files
 - **README.md** – documentation describing the project, files, and workflow

+## How to Run the Project
+- To run the project, open a terminal and execute bash python bikeshare.py

 ### Credits
 Project template provided by [Udacity](https://www.udacity.com/)
 Dataset and starter files from [udacity/pdsnd_github](https://github.com/udacity/pdsnd_github)